 ★★★★★ Kent F. (1989 Ferrari 328): "I wanted to get remove the small scratches and swirl marks on the original paint without having to repaint the car.
 I check with some companies that go over and restore the paint to the original color however they wanted one thousand dollars or more to do it.
 So I thought that I would try your product because of the success that other people using this product had.

 I was very happy and impressed with the results and how it got rid of the swirl marks and scratches.
 It may the paint a darker color red and brought back more of the original color.
 I also used the clay bar solution first and then the correction compound.
-Then I used the ceramic shine to finish the car.
+Then I used the Ceramic Spray to finish the car.
 It looks beautiful.
 Thank you for making such great products."